HarshitBK/NLP-Assignment-2--Tokenizers/README.md

 2. **Character-level Tokenizer**
    - **Description**: Breaks text into individual characters, including letters, punctuation, and spaces.
+   - **Fertility Scores**: Ranged from **1.00** to **1.314**.
+   - **Observation**: The Character-level Tokenizer shows consistent fertility scores with some variation across parts.
+The results are similar to those of the Whitespace Tokenizer, suggesting that it breaks text into smaller units with moderate efficiency.
    - **Advantages**:
      - Highly flexible.
      - Useful for tasks requiring fine-grained analysis, such as spelling correction or languages with small alphabets.